help_outline Skip to main content

 Less Info

-Every Wednesday, master button accordion player John Whelan hosts a free, live “Taking Time” slow session on Zoom.
-The session starts at 4 pm Pacific time, lasts for about two hours, and regularly draws attendees from around the world.
+Master button accordion player John Whelan hosts a free, live “Taking Time” slow session on Zoom.
+The session starts at 2:30 pm Pacific time, lasts for about one hour, with a 30 minute break, and starting the Taking Time Slow Session at 4 pm Pacific.

 Players and listeners of all levels are very welcome to enjoy playing or hearing favorite tunes at a moderate tempo, along with the all-important warmth of connection that shared music brings into our lives, even — or rather, especially — now.